Fact Sheet 24e:

 Can I get a copy of my financial institution’s written security plan?

 Very unlikely.
 Most companies would consider this proprietary or confidential commercial data.
 Public disclosure of a company's security plan could actually jeopardize data security.
-Many companies include general statements about security in the annual privacy notice you receive under the privacy provisions of GLB.
-However, these notices will not give you a detailed description of a company’s data security plan.

 Does the Safeguards Rule always apply when I supply personal information?